 Instrumenting Node.js Internals

-Hey everyone, before we continue, I wanted first to thank all the organizers and volunteers that made this happen, dedicated their time, and also gave me the opportunity to be presenting to you today.
+Hey, everyone.
+Before we continue, I wanted first to thank all the organizers and volunteers that made this happen, dedicate their time, and also gave me the opportunity to be presenting to you today.
 My talk is about troubleshooting Node.js applications.

-A little caveat on this and a recommendation if you should be running these on other environments that are not your local environments, and the answer is no, definitely no. There is a performance overhead on adding this instrumentation.
-And I'm sure there are a few bugs that you will find if you test this on your own.
-So it's not recommended to do so.
-You can find this tool on GitHub and see the code.
-See an open issue, pull request.
-And if you have further questions on how this is being done or other technical questions, we will be holding a Q&A session or feel free to send them over via social media, Twitter.
-That's everything that I have for you today.
-Thank you very much.
+A little caveat on this and a recommendation if you should be running these on other environments that are not your local environments and the answer is no, definitely no. There is a performance overhead on adding this instrumentation and I'm sure there are a few bugs that you will find if you test this on your own, so it's not recommended to do so.
+You can find this tool on github and see the code, see an open issue, pull request, and if you have further questions on how this is being done or other technical questions, we will be holding a Q&A session or feel free to send them over via social media, twitter.
+That's everything that I had for you today.